A Complete Guide to Tesla Home Charger Installation Costs

 In the world of electric vehicles, a home charger is one of the most important accessories.
 An EV is only as good as its range, and if you have to wait until you reach a destination to charge your vehicle, you’re going to struggle to get anywhere.
 Based on our research, we discovered that installing an aftermarket home charger is not easy.
 The process will likely cost in the range of $1,000 – $2,000 depending on the installation company and whether or not additional electrical work needs to be done.
 However, Tesla has a couple of benefits that other electric car owners don’t have.
 You can get a fully installed home charger for Model S or Model X for about $600 – $900 from reputable installers.

-Things to Know Before Installing a Home Charger
+What You Need to Know Before Installing a Home Charger

 Tesla cars are designed to be charged at Supercharging stations, so you might be wondering if it’s safe to charge your car at home.
 The answer is yes, but you should be aware of a few things.
 If your car is not “certified” to charge at home (model S and X made before 2016, model 3 made before 2019), you should get a professional to install a charging station for safety reasons.
 You can read more about this on Tesla’s website.
 Also, it’s important to use a high-quality charger, and you should also take care to avoid overcharging your car.
 The best way to make sure you stay safe is to install a timer that automatically turns off the charging when your car is full.